Souvik-karmakar/Hotel-Booking-Analysis-using-python/README.md

 > Hotels with refund policies are more expensive than those without; the former are less expensive.

-> The majority of reservations are made by sporadic clientele.

 > Transient customers cancel more frequently, although group booking results in fewer cancellations.

 > The majority of reservations and cancellations are handled by online and offline travel companies and tour operators.